Languages of Andorra: Catalan

 Catalan is the only official language of Andorra.
 It is also the historical and traditional language of the country used by government, television, radio, and other national media and is the main language of all the people living in the territory of Andorran nationality, who constitute 44% of the total population.

 The local dialect is Northwestern Catalan.

 The Government of Andorra has recently begun enforcing the learning and use of the language within the immigrant labour force as a means to fully apply the constitution and overcome the issue of people living in a country without knowing its official language.
 Despite heavy tourism from Spanish-speakers from Spain, both public and private signage in Andorra is mostly monolingual in Catalan.

 Andorra is the only country in which Catalan is the sole official language and the only country in which Catalan has official status in all of its territory.

 Spanish

-Spanish is the most important language in Andorra after Catalan.
-It is the main language of about 70% of Spanish national immigrants.
-Most of them came to the country between 1955 and 1985.

 Since then, Spanish has become the second most used language of the population living in the country, and moreover is the dominant language of communication amongst people of different linguistic backgrounds, thus triggering recent government efforts to promote more general and universal use of Catalan.